Classification of Links Up to 0-Solvability: Introduction

-Using the algebraic characterization in Theorem \ref{thm:Main}, we can then classify the set $\LO^m$ of links up to 0-solve equivalence by giving an algorithm for choosing representatives of each 0-solve equivalence class of links.
-Furthermore, we show that under band sum, $\LO^m$ has a group structure isomorphic to the string link quotient group $\frac{\F_{-0.5}^m}{\F_0^m}$.
+We then classify the set $\LO^m$ of links up to 0-solve equivalence by giving an algorithm for choosing representatives of each 0-solve equivalence class of links and show that under band sum, $\LO^m$ has a group structure.

 \begin{repcorollary}{for:classify} The set $\LO^m = \el^m / \sim_0$ forms an abelian group under band sum such that, for each $m$, the natural map $\frac{\F_{-0.5}^m}{\F_0^m} \rightarrow \LO^m$ induces an isomorphism, and